 - A second systematic review will focus on economic models and policy tools used to support these ecotechnologies.

 We focus on ecotechnologies that have been used in municipal wastewater systems and agricultural systems, since stakeholders have informed us that these are the key sources of carbon and nutrients in their systems.
 The shortlist of ecotechnologies identified in the mapping exercise will feed into other programmes in the project.

-In order to manage the evidence synthesis process, the BONUS RETURN team needed to better understand how the term ecotechnologies has been used and how people define it.
-To this end, we have performed a systematic review of the academic literature to examine ecotechnology definitions, using a qualitative research method known as a ‘thematic synthesis’.
+To manage the evidence synthesis process, the BONUS RETURN team needed to gain a better understanding of how the term ‘ecotechnologies’ has been used and defined.
+To this end, we performed a systematic review of the academic literature to examine ecotechnology definitions, using a qualitative research method known as a ‘thematic synthesis’.

 This review highlighted a wide diversity of uses, that very few clear definitions exist in the literature and that none accurately captures all aspects of the definitions that were discussed across the literature as a whole.
 As such, the BONUS RETURN team have combined aspects from the definitions found to create a new, gold-standard definition as follows:

 Ecotechnologies are human interventions in social-ecological systems in the form of practices and/or biological, physical, and chemical processes designed to minimise harm to the environment and provide services of value to society.